affjljoo3581/Expanda/docs/source/expanda.shuffling.rst

         offsets.append(src.tell())
         line = src.readline()

-After collecting the positions, just shuffle them.
+After collecting the positions, simply shuffle them.
 Seeking to each offset and copying lines will provide complete shuffling.
 It is as described below:

 .. code-block:: python